CleverCloud/doc.clever-cloud.com/runtimes/php/varnish.md

 ## Enable Varnish for you applicaiton

-Varnish is provided by default in PHP instances.
+Varnish is provided by default in all instances.
 To enable it, you just have to create a `varnish.vcl` file in the `/clevercloud` folder.

 This file describes how Varnish caches your applications and how it decides to return a cached resource or not.